abdursoft/radio-player/README.md

 <p>It supported all kind of audio format with HTML5, mpeg,mpd,aac,ogg,hls etc.So don't worry about your streaming.
 You can play your shoutcast, icecast, radionomi, radiojar, radioco, zenofm and etc</p>
 <img alt="radio player abdursoft" width="100%" src="https://cdn.abdursoft.com/assets/radio/large.png">

 <h4>You can use this plugin very easily.
 It's setup is so much easy.
-If your website built without wordpress you can use jquery Plugin, if your website built with wordpress so don't be worry I also have wordpress plugin.
+If your website built without wordpress you can use jquery Plugin, if your website built with wordpress so don't be worry we also have a wordpress plugin.
 You can easily create your shortcode form wordpress dashboard for streaming.</h4>

-- 📻 Visit the radio site to see a demo [premium-radio-player](https://premium.abdursoft.com)
+- 📻 Visit the radio site to see a demo [abs-radio-player](https://live-radio.top)
-- 📻 To test the radio visit this site [premium-radio-test](https://premium.abdursoft.com/radio)
+- 📻 To test the radio visit this site [abs-radio-test](https://live-radio.top/radio)

 <h2>I'm putting the plugin configuration for javascript plugin</h2>

 ````
 <script>
-        $("#myPlayer").prRadio({
+        $("#myPlayer").absRadio({
           src: "https://ais-edge106-live365-dal02.cdnstream.com/a06375",
           stream: "radio",
           autoplay: true,